 In 2017, the Office of the Vice Provost Academic (VPA) at York University and the York University Libraries (YUL) received an Academic Innovations Fund (AIF) grant from the Office of the Vice President, Teaching and Learning for the 2017-2018 academic year.
 This grant funded a unique collaboration between the VPA and YUL to manage different Digital Humanities and Social Sciences (DHSS) projects that could model pedagogy and practice related to experiential and e-learning.
 In doing so, this project supported the VPA’s portfolio of access and community engagement and the development of the YUL’s Digital Scholarship Centre.

 This project also developed as a way to digitize and mobilize York University’s unique archival holdings; specifically the archival holdings associated with the Centre for Research on Latin America and the Caribbean (CERLAC), Centre for Refugee Studies, and the Harriet Tubman Institute for Research on Africa and Its Diasporas, and York Centre for Asian Research (YCAR).
-The director of each Organized Research Unit (ORU) chose, or worked with the Library to choose, one collection that would be mobilized for this project and one Research Assistant (RA) who would work with this collection during the tenure of the grant.
-The RA selected 200 items from an ORU-connected collection and created a digital archive, exhibit, and document analysis examples that formed the basis of the Assignment Guides featured in this Guide.
+The director of each Organized Research Unit (ORU) chose, or worked with the Library to choose, one collection that would be mobilized for this project and one Research Assistant (RA) who would work with this collection.
+The RA then selected 200 items from the collection and created a digital archive, exhibit, and document analysis examples, which formed the basis of the Assignment Guides featured in this Guide.

 - Exhibit: “Playin’ Mas, Play and Mas: A pedagogical journey of children and Caribana, 1970-1974” based on a collection from the Harriet Tubman Institute